bootstrap-vue/bootstrap-vue/src/components/carousel/README.md

 The carousel will focus the next slide for screen readers if not in play mode (doesn't have an interval)

 To avoid this, set the prop `focus` to false

+# Wrap
+Set the prop `wrap` to set how the carousel should cycle.
+Continuously or with hard stops.

 ## V-model support